tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Notes

-Only fails if all of the relevant fields of the Darwin Core Event class are EMPTY or do not exist.
+Only fails if all of the relevant fields of the Darwin Core Event class are bdq:Empty or do not exist.
 Relevant Darwin Core fields include dwc:eventDate, dwc:verbatimEventDate, dwc:year, dwc:month, dwc:day, dwc:startDayOfYear, dwc:endDayOfYear.
-The terms dwc:eventID (if populated may or may not point to temporal information accessible to user of the data) and dwc:eventTime (uses of dwc:eventTime are rare and put it out of scope of the CORE tests) are not included.
+The terms dwc:eventID (if populated may or may not point to temporal information accessible to user of the data) and dwc:eventTime (which is rare) are not included.

 ********************